Crown of Empress Eugénie

-The Crown of Empress Eugénie is the consort crown that was made for Eugénie de Montijo, the empress consort of Napoleon III, Emperor of the French.
+The Crown of Empress Eugénie is the consort crown that was made for Eugénie de Montijo, empress consort of Napoleon III, Emperor of the French.
 Although neither she or her husband had a coronation ceremony, a crown was specially created for her on the occasion of the 1855 Exposition Universelle in Paris.
-The gold crown is set with diamonds and emeralds in eagle and palmette motifs, and it is topped by a monde.
+The gold crown is set with diamonds and emeralds in eagle and palmette motifs, and is topped by a monde.

 During the same period, a crown was made for Napoleon III, which was known as the Crown of Napoleon III.
 After her husband was overthrown in 1870, following the Franco-Prussian War, they lived in exile at Chislehurst in England.
 He died in January 1873, and she died in July 1920.